ViRb3/pi-encrypted-boot-ssh/README.md

 echo "CRYPTSETUP=y" >> /etc/cryptsetup-initramfs/conf-hook
 ```

-At least on Ubuntu Server 22.04, the [initramfs-tools](https://manpages.ubuntu.com/manpages/xenial/man8/initramfs-tools.8.html) `cryptroot` hook will resolve any UUIDs to device names during initramfs generation.
+The [initramfs-tools](https://manpages.ubuntu.com/manpages/xenial/man8/initramfs-tools.8.html) `cryptroot` hook will resolve any UUIDs to device names during initramfs generation.
 This is a problem because the device names will likely differ between the host and the Raspberry Pi, resulting in failure to boot.
 To work around this, apply the following patch:

 ```patch
 patch --no-backup-if-mismatch /usr/share/initramfs-tools/hooks/cryptroot << 'EOF'